Loading…

 Thoughts on Lester Brown’s “Plan-B”

-The tone of the music changed.
-It went from heavy and ominous to light and hopeful.
-Glorious computer-generated images of endless rows of offshore windmills appeared, all of them steadily rotating in the computer-generated breeze.
-These windmills were backlit by a setting sun.
-Golden light, an artist friend used to tell me, was the key to making everything beautiful.
-Golden light.
+The music changed.
+Heavy and ominous gave way to light and hopeful.
+The screen filled with computer-generated images of offshore wind turbines — endless rows of them, all rotating in perfect synchrony, backlit by a golden setting sun.
+My artist friend in college used to say that golden light was the key to making anything look beautiful.
+She was right.
+Those turbines were gorgeous in their golden light.

-Then there was more optimism.
-Endless arrays of solar panels.
-Then the extruded parabola of the parabolic-trough solar concentrator.
-Even geothermal was included in the joy, with billowing white clouds of steam emerging from a plant nearly shrouded in white.
-The music told us what we needed to know–that this was good, virtuous stuff, and it was Going To Save Us.
+Then came solar panels, stretching to the horizon.
+Then the graceful extruded parabola of concentrating solar troughs.
+Geothermal made an appearance, with billowing white steam clouds emerging from a plant nearly shrouded in vapor.
+The music told us what we were supposed to feel: that this was good, virtuous, life-affirming technology, and that it was Going To Save Us.

 25 thoughts on “Thoughts on Lester Brown’s “Plan-B”